 This results in healing benefits for not only bruises but scars, sprains and various inflammatory conditions of the veins.

 The MPS in Hirudoid is able to attract water and therefore loosen the connective tissue, preventing a dense accumulation of the fibres, which create a thick scar.
-Several studies have shown that Hirudoid softens scars, increases flexibility of the scar tissue, reduces redness and results in a better cosmetic appearance.
+Hirudoid softens scars, increases flexibility of the scar tissue, reduces redness and results in a better cosmetic appearance.

 The pain of sprains and other minor injuries is a common problem and frequently causes absence from work.
 Hirudoid increases the blood flow by dilating the peripheral blood vessels.
 This promotes speedier absorption of fluid from the tissues.
 In one study, 83% of patients who used Hirudoid were fully mobile within one week.

 Hirudoid can be used for various inflammatory conditions of the veins under medical supervision.